urantialife/ProDDOS/README.md

     * 🥵 Optimalization | All Detections are made on your pc so Attack can be in Full Power!!
     * 🤯 Network Speed | Remote Network Speed Checker on All Server
     * 😶 Discord Bot | If you don't have PC or Laptop we Offer our Server + Our Proxy and Discord bot to start ATTACK's!
+    * 👅 SpeedTest | Before Attack script check Upload Speed and show it

 ## ToDO
   * 🥴 McBot | Minecraft Bot Attack